nfischer/n_shell/README.md

     - `%%`: a literal `%` sign
     - `%v`: show the current version (from `package.json`)
     - `%l`: show ` [local]` if this is using a local version of ShellJS
-    - Want more formats options?
+    - Want more format options?
 [Let me know](https://github.com/nfischer/n_shell/issues/new) or [send me a PR](https://github.com/nfischer/n_shell/compare)
  - `--noinspect`: disable the default `--inspect` behavior.
 This provides